About Dee

 Top 4%

-Specsavers ANZ network ranking — from a store that had not profited in seven years
+Ranked top 4% of the Specsavers ANZ network for two consecutive years - from a store that had not profited in seven years

 Doug Perkins Prize finalist, two consecutive years